Skip to content

 Limitations

-To keep source code valid, typstyle will give up formatting in certain cases.
-This is a list of what typstyle will not format.
+To ensure source code remains valid, typstyle will refrain from formatting in certain scenarios.
+Below is a list of cases where typstyle does not apply formatting.

 Overall